KhvichaDev/KhvichaDev/README.md

 ## Welcome to my GitHub profile 👋

-I am KhvichaDev, developer who loves coding on WordPress and Flutter.
+I am KhvichaDev, a developer passionate about coding in WordPress and Flutter.

 I’m a Full Stack web developer specializing in WordPress solutions, including plugin development, SEO, performance optimization, security systems, and more.